Crisanta Duran: Colorado House of Representatives

 In 2010, Duran won election to the Colorado House of Representatives for a seat based in western Denver.
 Duran was elected as the Colorado House majority leader in November 2014.
 In 2014, the Washington Post named Duran to its "40 under 40" list of rising political stars.
 She currently serves on the Board of Advisors of Let America Vote, an organization founded by former Missouri Secretary of State Jason Kander that aims to end voter suppression.

 Congressional run

 On February 24, 2019, Duran announced her campaign to represent Colorado's 1st congressional district after the 2020 United States House of Representatives elections.
 However, she ended her campaign on October 11, 2019 after failing to attract sufficient support or campaign contributions.
 Duran had previously considered a run for the United States Senate.

+Colorado Attorney General

+On February 27, 2025, Duran announced her campaign for Colorado Attorney General in the Democratic Primary of the 2026 Colorado Attorney General election.